WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 			</td>
 			<td>
 				<br>
-				Will grant a 3 stack of White, 2 stack of Green, after looping.<br>
+				Will grant a 3 stack of White or 2 stack of Green after looping.<br>
 				<br>
-				Void enemies will now get items.<br>
+				Void enemies will now also get items.<br>
-				Void enemies will get the corrupted version if one exists.<br>
+				Void enemies will get the void version if one exists.<br>
 				<br>
 				Better blacklist for useless and overpowered items.
-(Sale Star, Nkuhanas Opinion)<br>
+(Ghors Tome, Nkuhanas Opinion)<br>
 				<br>
 			</td>
 		</tr>